-- Lossy characteristics is modeled using forget - the value of input should be transmitted to output unless forget is true correctly.

-Fairness assumption enforces that they infinitely often transmit the message

-Note that FAIRNESS !forget is not enough.
+- Lossy characteristics is modeled using forget - the value of input should be transmitted to output unless forget is true - Fairness assumption enforces that they infinitely often transmit the message correctly.
+MODULE two-bit-chan(input1,input2) - Note that FAIRNESS !forget is not enough.
 Why?